What is VoiceMoat?

 Phase 1: Profile training

-When you sign up, VoiceMoat ingests your posting history from X. It analyzes the corpus across the 9 signals of voice and builds a per-user model: a profile that captures how you write specifically.
+When you sign up, VoiceMoat ingests your posting history from X. It analyzes the corpus across the 10 signals of voice and builds a per-user model: a profile that captures how you write specifically.
 Training takes a few minutes once your corpus is in.
 The richer your profile (we target 100 to 200 pieces of content across posts, replies, threads, and images), the more accurately the model captures your voice.

 Phase 2: Drafting

-Open the Chrome extension on X, type a topic or paste a rough thought, and Auden drafts content in your voice.
+Open the Chrome extension on X, type a topic or paste a rough thought, and Auden drafts content in your style.
 Tweets, threads, replies.
 The model isn't 'ChatGPT with your tone words pasted into the prompt.'
 It's a model that's been trained on your patterns end to end.

 Phase 3: Voice match scoring